 Can I visit my dentist as normal during the current lockdown?

 You can most definitely visit your dentist during lockdown, but there is a new level of normality for dental care in times of COVID-19.
-Things may seem different to what you are used to, but it means your visit will be safe.
+Things may seem different from what you are used to, but it means your visit will be safe.
 The new procedures mean that general registrations and administrations can be prepared in advance and through phone consultations you can raise any questions that arise either before or after your appointments, thus reducing the amount of time you need to physically be present at the clinic.

-At all Banning Dental Group clinics, we provide our patients the support of a Treatment Coordinator.
-This is your go to person to discuss oral health concerns or treatment plans in progress.
+At all Banning Dental Group clinics, we provide our patients with the support of a Treatment Coordinator.
+This is your go-to person to discuss oral health concerns or treatment plans in progress.
 If for any reason you have become aware or concerned of changes in your dental health, we recommend that you reach out to us for a free consultation by phone, whereby we can arrange an appointment if it’s needed.
 At this stage, we recommend only visiting your clinic by appointment.

 My tooth hurts.
 Can’t I just take some painkillers?

 Without wishing to worry anyone, the point is that prevention is always better than the cure.
-This is the principle we live by everyday in the dental health sector, and even more so when offering dental care in times of COVID-19.
+This is the principle we live by every day in the dental health sector, and even more so when offering dental care in times of COVID-19.

 We’d like to assure all our patients that both routine and emergency appointments will go ahead as planned unless you hear otherwise from your clinic.
 Here’s what you can expect when visiting our clinics:

-- We will first ask you to wait outside, until it’s safe to enter
+- We will first ask you to wait outside until it’s safe to enter

 - We take and record your temperature